r-ook/pymsweeper/README.md

 Minesweeper... on native Python (using `tkinter`)

 # Requirements
-Just native Python 3.6+ will do.
+Just native Python 3 should do.
-For Python version below 3.6, just change the f-strings and it should work.
+Tested on Python 3.6+, but should work on lower versions as well.

 # TODOs (in no particular order)
 1.)
 Custom mode to select grid size and rate/amount